 Water that can become trapped inside the ear canal can give rise to outer ear infections that can be both bacterial and fungal in nature.
 For some, this can mean months of prescribed ear drop use, avoidance of water in the ears (so no swimming :( ) and hearing problems that can make anyone lose their mind.

 In summary, use water in your ears for earwax at your own peril.
 Whilst for some this may be a quick way to remove wax, for many, it will just push the wax further in or even worse, give birth to an infection.
-We can never be too sure of the sterility of the water we use even when boiling it.
-So why risk it?
+We can never be too sure of the sterility of the water.

 If you would like to have your ears Professional Cleaned using Quick, Safe, Precise & Gentle Microsuction Earwax Removal, then look no further than Comfort Clean Ear, your Tasmanian Earwax Removal Specialists.